-128 RULE 7 - SIGNING OF BILLS, RESOLUTIONS, AND OTHER DOCUMENTS.
+RULE 7 - SIGNING OF BILLS, RESOLUTIONS, AND OTHER DOCUMENTS

 The Speaker shall sign all bills and resolutions passed by the House.
 All warrants, writs and subpoenas issued by the House shall be signed by the Speaker and attested to by the Chief Clerk.
-In the absence of the Speaker, the Temporary Presiding Officer or Majority leader of the majority party shall have authority to sign such documents.
+In the absence of the Speaker, the Temporary Presiding Officer or Speaker Pro Tempore shall have authority to sign such documents.

-132 RULE 8 - APPOINTMENT OF COMMITTEES.
+RULE 8 - APPOINTMENT OF COMMITTEES

-133 (a) The Speaker shall appoint all committees and subcommittees.

-(b) Where illness, stated conflict of interest, or other cause shall compel the absence or non-participation of any committee member, the Speaker, in the Speaker's discretion, may fill such vacancy from the same political party as the absent or non-participating member during said absence or period of non-participation.
+- (a) The Speaker shall appoint all committees and subcommittees. - (b) Where illness, stated conflict of interest, or other sufficient cause shall compel the absence or non-participation of any committee member, the Speaker, in his or her discretion, may fill such vacancy from the same political party as the absent or non-participating member during said absence or period of non-participation.

-137 RULE 9 - ASSIGNMENT OF BILLS AND RESOLUTIONS TO COMMITTEE.
+RULE 9 - ASSIGNMENT OF BILLS AND RESOLUTIONS TO COMMITTEE

-138 The Speaker shall determine the principal objective of a bill or resolution and, subject to the provisions of Rule 20, assign the same to the appropriate committee.
+The Speaker shall determine the principal objective of a bill or resolution and, subject to the provisions of Rule 20, assign the same to the appropriate committee.
 All prefiled measures shall be pre-assigned to committees by the Speaker and each member notified in writing of assignments.
-When the measure is introduced from the floor, the Speaker shall at that

-141 time announce the committee to which the measure is assigned.
+When the measure is introduced from the floor, the Speaker shall at that time announce the committee to which the measure is assigned.